 A small animal veterinarian for dogs and cats since 1998, I graduated from the University of California, Davis, School of Veterinary Medicine.
 After working in the San Francisco Bay area, I returned to my native Massachusetts to be near family, and have been practicing veterinary medicine here ever since.

 My training in veterinary school provided me with all the tools to practice traditional western medicine.
 However, over my career, my interests focused more on pain management and an integrative approach to manage my patients' health, comfort and wellbeing in their home environment.
 I started exploring holistic options when my own Lab started showing signs of aging, including arthritis in her joints.
 I wanted to keep her happy and active throughout her life and found that integrative medicine was the best approach to maintain her health so she could continue doing the things she loved.

 My advanced training enables me to provide multiple treatment options.
-This might include acupuncture; nutritional supplements or herbs; therapeutic massage and manual therapies; mobility and comfort assessment and counseling, including minor environment modifications to enhance wellbeing and quality of life; palliative home care; hospice care and supportive care to cancer patients.
+This might include acupuncture; nutritional supplements or herbs; therapeutic massage and manual therapies; mobility and comfort assessment and counseling, including simple environment modifications to enhance wellbeing and quality of life; palliative home care; hospice care and supportive care to cancer patients.
 I am happy to work with your primary veterinarian and veterinary specialists and am able to provide complementary care in addition to the care you are already giving your pet.